-2. Being wary of a new COVID vaccine isn’t the same as being anti-VAX, though there’s probably some crossover within this otherwise disparite demographic.
-Many of us who are strongly *pro-vax* also have (legitimate) concerns about a new drug that might be cutting corners during the research and trial phases.
+2. Being wary of a new COVID vaccine isn’t the same as being anti-VAX, though there’s probably some crossover within this otherwise disparate demographic.
+Many of us who are strong *pro-vax* also have (legitimate) concerns about a new drug that might be cutting corners during the research and trial phases.

 3. I don’t trust anything that comes from this Administration.
 Not a word.
 Trump knows his re-election chances likely hinge on finding a “cure,” so all the stops have been pulled out on normal protocols.
 While a compelling case can be made that some short cuts do need to be made to get a vaccine out, based on the Trump Administration’s appalling track record of deflection, disastrous predictions, absurd statements, and misplaced priorities, I simply don’t trust the safety of a drug that’s been rushed to market.